Schnider11/victoria-bus-predictions/developer_diaries.md

 - Meeting are going to take place every Monday at 9:00 PM

 ## TODO
-- Document the data
+- [ ] Document the data
-- Are there delay patterns that can be learned using a machine learning model based on the day of the week, time, and route?
+- [ ] Answer: Are there delay patterns that can be learned using a machine learning model based on the day of the week, time, and route?
-- Find out what can be cut away from tripupdates
+- [ ] Find out what can be cut away from tripupdates

 # May 9